Business, employee, office

 We know consistent ethical behaviour cultivates a culture of inclusion, care and trust, which ultimately results in improved performance by BHP.
 It also strengthens our relationships with the communities where we work and helps protect the social value we deliver.

 How we work is guided by the core values in Our Charter.
-They are: Sustainability, Integrity, Respect, Performance, Simplicity and Accountability.
+These values are: Doing what is right, seeking better ways and making a difference.
 Our Code of Conduct (Our Code) brings our core values to life, reminds us why they are important and helps us understand what it means to work with those values as our guiding principle.
-Our Code is available in five languages and accessible at bhp.com.
+Our Code is available in five languages and available at bhp.com.

 We believe sustainable, positive change in society is increasingly dependent on having effective platforms for conversation across non-government organisations and other forms of civil society, governments and corporations to find solutions to common challenges.

 We contribute to the global transparency and anti-corruption agenda.
-BHP was a founding signatory in FY2018 to the Responsible Tax Principles of the B Team, a not-for-profit initiative formed by a global group of business leaders to catalyse a better way of doing business.
+BHP was a founding signatory in FY2018 to the Responsible Tax Principles of the B Team, a not-for-profit initiative formed by a global group of business leaders to establish the principles and an approach to taxation that companies can endorse to demonstrate responsibility and play their part in creating a stable, secure and sustainable society.

 The BHP Foundation, a charitable foundation established and funded by BHP, complements our support of global transparency initiatives.
 The Foundation’s Natural Resource Governance Global Signature Program aims to improve governance across the resources value chain, from consultation and consent processes before licences and contracts are awarded, to citizen services and infrastructure funded by the payment of taxes and royalties.
 The Foundation’s projects help to improve the visibility of funds associated with natural resources in the respective country.